processone/docs.ejabberd.im/content/admin/configuration/modules.md

 This module supports CAPTCHA image to register a new account.
-To enable this feature, configure the options *captcha\_cmd* and *captcha\_url*, documented in the section with top-level options.
+To enable this feature, configure the options *captcha\_cmd* and *captcha\_url*, which are documented in the section with top-level options.

-As a usage example, users of the host *example.org* can visit the page:
+As an example usage, the users of the host *example.org* can visit the
-*https://example.org:5281/register/* It is important to include the last "/" character in the URL, otherwise the URLs for subpages will be incorrect.
+page: *https://example.org:5281/register/* It is important to include the last / character in the URL, otherwise the subpages URL will be incorrect.

 The module depends on *mod\_register* where all the configuration is